 - 1. Directors shall cease to hold office at the end of the term for which they were appointed or when so decided by the Shareholders' Meeting in exercise of the authority conferred upon it. - 2.
-The Board of Directors shall not propose the removal of any Independent Director prior to the end of the term for which he/she was appointed, unless the Board of Directors deems there is just cause, following a report by the Appointments, Remuneration and Corporate Governance Committee.
+The Board of Directors shall not propose the removal of any Independent Director prior to the end of the term for which he/she was appointed, unless the Board of Directors deems there is just cause, following a report by the Appointments.
+Remuneration and CompensationCorporate Governance Committee.
 In particular, just cause will be deemed to exist when Directors take on new offices or responsibilities that prevent them from dedicating the necessary time to the performance of their functions as Director, breach the duties inherent in their office or become subject to any circumstances that strip them of their status as an Independent Director, in accordance with the provisions of the applicable legislation.
 This removal may also be proposed as a result of tender offers, mergers and other similar corporate transactions that entail a change in the capital structure of the Company. - 3.
-Directors must place their office at the disposal of the Board of Directors and tender their resignation in the following cases: - (i) When, due to supervening circumstances, the Director is subject to any of the grounds for incompatibility or prohibition provided for in general legal provisions, the Bylaws or these Regulations. - (ii) When events or conducts attributable to the Director, whether or not related to his/her actions in the Company itself, could cause serious damage to the corporate assets or reputation of the Company or could have given rise to a risk of criminal liability for the Company.
+Directors must place their office at the disposal of the Board of Directors and tender their resignation in the following cases: - (i) When, due to supervening circumstances, the Director is subject to any of the grounds for incompatibility or prohibition provided for in general legal provisions, the Bylaws or these Regulations. - (ii) When events or conducts attributable to the Director have caused serious damage to the corporate assets or reputation of the Company or have given rise to a risk of criminal liability for the Company.